zvonand/grafana-ch-jwt/README.md

 #### For now, user shall be pre-defined in clickhouse.

-As dex is using some strange `sub`s and they cannot be changed, username looks weird.
+As dex is using some strange `sub` values and they cannot be changed, username looks weird in this demo.
 For other identity providers situation may be different.

 ### How to run